heather7283/cclip/README.md

 make clean
 make CFLAGS='-O3 -march=native`
 ```
-To have cclipd and cclip binaries available system-wide, copy them do a directory in your PATH, for example /usr/local/bin
+To have cclipd and cclip binaries available system-wide, copy them to a directory in your PATH, for example /usr/local/bin

 ## Usage
 > [!IMPORTANT]